Today's Articles

 The birth of El Yanga circa 1545 is celebrated on this date (Cinco De Mayo).
 He was a Black African abolitionist and a leader of a slave rebellion in Mexico during the early period of Spanish colonial rule.

-Gaspar Yanga, often called Yanga, El Yanga, or Nyanga was said to be a member of the royal family of Gabon, Africa, before being kidnapped and placed in the Middle Passage to the new world.
+Gaspar Yanga, often called Yanga, El Yanga, or Nyanga, was said to be a member of the royal family of Gabon, Africa, before being kidnapped and placed in the Middle Passage to the New World.
 Yanga was the head of a group of slaves revolting near Vera Cruz, Mexico, around 1570.
 Escaping to the highland terrain, he and his people built a small, free colony.

 It grew for over 30 years, partially surviving by capturing caravans and bringing goods to Vera Cruz.
 The colony consisted of Maroons as well.
 In 1609, however, the Spanish colonial government sent troops from Pueblo to enslave Yanga and his people again.
 The Spanish numbered around 550, of which perhaps 100 were Spanish regulars.
 Yanga and the Maroons facing them were an irregular force of 100 fighters with some firearms and 400 more with stones, machetes, and bows and arrows.
 These troops were led by Francisco de la Matosa, an Angolan.

-Yanga, who was quite old at this time, employed his troops' superior knowledge of the area to draw them to the negotiating table.
-Yanga’s terms of the peace asked for a treaty akin to those that had settled hostilities between the Indigenous and Spaniards: an area of self-rule in return for tribute and promises to support the Spanish if they were attacked.
+Yanga, who was quite old then, employed his troops' superior knowledge of the area to draw them to the negotiating table.
+Yanga's terms of the peace asked for a treaty akin to those that had settled hostilities between the Indigenous and Spaniards: an area of self-rule in return for tribute and promises to support the Spanish if they were attacked.
 He proposed his district would return any slaves who might flee to it to soothe the worries of the many slave owners in the region.
 The Spaniards refused the terms, a battle was fought, and they advanced into the settlement and burned it.

 Yanga's people fled into the surrounding highlands, and the Spaniards could not achieve a conclusive victory.
 Unable to win definitively, they agreed to a conference.
 Eventually, Yanga's terms were agreed to, with the additional condition that only Franciscan priests would tend to the people and that Yanga's family would be granted the right to rule.
 Finally, in 1630, the town of Yanga was officially established.
 It remains to this day.